A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Introduction

-Recurrent neural networks (RNN) including the Long Short-Term Memory (LSTM) model of \cite{Hochreiter1997} in the Deep Learning literature have been successfully deployed in a large number of industrial-level applications (language translation, image captioning, speech synthesis, etc.).
-The LSTM model and its variants are well-known for their ability to efficiently capture the long-range memory and non-linear dependence existing within various types of sequential data, and are considered as the state-of-the-art models for many sequence learning problems \citep{Lipton:2018}.
-Many researchers and practitioners have used Deep Learning techniques for price forecasting in financial time series analysis, but the general consensus is that these machine learning models do not clearly outperform the traditional time series models such as ARMA and ARIMA (see, e.g., \cite{Makridakis:2018,ZHANG2003159}). \cite{Makridakis:2018} note that without careful modifications, Machine Learning models are usually less accurate than the statistical approaches that have been extensively investigated in the financial time series literature.
-We are unaware of any existing work that uses RNN to model the latent volatility dynamics.
-There are two reasons for this lack of research.
-First, it is non-trivial to sensibly incorporate RNN into statistical volatility models.
-Simple adaptations of RNN to volatility models easily overlook the important stylized facts exhibited in financial volatility such as volatility clustering.
-Second, a volatility model that incorporates a RNN into its latent process is highly sophisticated and thus challenging to estimate.
+Recurrent neural networks (RNN) in the Deep Learning literature have impressive prediction performance and have been successfully deployed in a large number of industrial-level applications (language translation, image captioning, speech synthesis, etc.).
+The RNN models are well-known for their ability to efficiently capture the long-range memory and non-linear dependence existing within various types of sequential data, and are considered as the state-of-the-art models for many sequence learning problems \citep{Lipton:2018}.
+Many researchers and practitioners have used RNN for mean modelling in financial time series analysis, but the general consensus is that these machine learning models do not clearly outperform the traditional time series models such as ARMA and ARIMA (see, e.g., \cite{Makridakis:2018} and \cite{ZHANG2003159}). \cite{Makridakis:2018} note that without careful modifications, Machine Learning models are usually less accurate than the statistical approaches that have been extensively investigated in the financial time series literature.
+Recently, the idea of using the RNN models to improve the predictive performance of GARCH-type models has also been proposed for volatility modelling.
+For example, \cite{Kim:2018} use the volatility estimates from several GARCH-type models as inputs to a RNN model, which then non-linearly transforms these inputs to output the final estimate of the volatility.
+The empirical results on the Korean stock market KOPSI 200 index show a significant improvement of forecast performance of the proposed hybrid model over several GARCH-type benchmark models.
+However, similar to many engineering-oriented Machine Learning models, \citeauthor{Kim:2018}'s model overlooks the interpretation aspect in volatility modelling, which is often of main interest to econometricians.
+One of the main motivations of our article is to develop deep learning based volatility models that are not only able to produce accurate prediction, but also interpretable and have meaningful in-sample analysis.
+These models should not overlook the well-established features of traditional econometric models, that are motivated by the well-known stylized facts in financial time series such as volatility clustering and fat tails.